Roronoa Zoro: One Piece manga

-At Thriller Bark, Bartholomew Kuma knocked out the Straw Hats, with Zoro trying to save Luffy and Sanji to no avail, as none of the pirates were aware of Kuma's intentions of having them separated to train for the New World far away.
+At Thriller Bark, Bartholomew Kuma knocked out the Straw Hats, with Zoro trying to save Luffy and Sanji to no avail, as none of the pirates were aware of Kuma's intention to have them separated and sent far away to train for the New World.
 Zoro encounters Mihawk again and trains under him for two years before reuniting with the crew.
-He receives a bounty of 320,000,000 after cutting up an antagonist as large as a mountain and assisting Luffy at the end of Doflamingo's tyrannical rule of Dressrosa.
+He receives a bounty of 320,000,000 after defeating an antagonist as large as a mountain and assisting Luffy at the end of Doflamingo's tyrannical rule over Dressrosa.
 After the events in Wano Country and his contributions in the Onigashima Raid, such as defeating King, he receives a bounty of 1,111,000,000.

 In One Piece volume 105, Oda revealed Zoro's family history.
-His father, Roronoa Arashi, was killed by pirates, and his mother, Tera, died of illness when he was young.
-Zoro is a descendant of the Shimotsuki family of Wano Country through his grandmother Furiko, the older sister of Ushimaru, the daimyo of Ringo, who is Zoro's great-uncle.
-Zoro is related to Kuina as distant cousins and is the descendant of Shimotsuki Ryuma, protagonist of one-shot Monsters and posthumously a One Piece character.
+His father, Roronoa Arashi, was killed by pirates, and his mother, Tera, died of an illness when he was young.
+Zoro is a descendant of the Shimotsuki family of Wano Country through his grandmother Furiko, the older sister of Ushimaru, the daimyo of Ringo and Zoro's great-uncle.
+Zoro and Kuina are distant cousins, and he is a descendant of Shimotsuki Ryuma, the protagonist of the one-shot Monsters and posthumous One Piece character.

 In other media

-Zoro has made several appearances in other media, including, but not limited to, every One Piece licensed electronic video game to date, including Jump Super Stars and Jump Ultimate Stars.
-In 2006, he is featured in the Dragon Ball/One Piece/Naruto crossover game Battle Stadium D.O.N..
+Zoro has appeared in every One Piece licensed electronic video game to date, as well as crossover games such as Jump Super Stars, Jump Ultimate Stars, Battle Stadium D.O.N., and Jump Force.

-Zoro appears in a special episode of One Piece X Toriko, fighting Zebra and Vegeta, Zoro appears lost, searching for his crew, until Zebra appears to Zoro, and Vegeta appears searching for Goku to "settle the score", the three were furious and fought without end.